AlexPoilrouge/NordVPN-connect/README.md

 Since commit `aabdf8d307c1ecebf38c097b9e34987862ae859b`, an *“ Extension Settings ”* page has been added.

-Like all other Gnome-shell extension (that provides shuch 'settings' page), there are several ways of accessing it:
+Like all other Gnome-shell extensions (that provide such 'settings' page), there are several ways of accessing it:

 1. Install and use the *“ gnome-tweaks ”* tool.
 Then go to the `Extensions` tab.
 From there you should be able to access to extensions settings page, if there are any provided with corresponding extension.
 2. Go to the *“ GNOME Extensions ”* website, and visit the [*“ Installed Extensions ”* section](https://extensions.gnome.org/local/).
 From there you should be able to manage your installed extensions, provided your web browser had the *“ GNOME Shell Integration ”* plugin installed and enabled.